marioscrock/makerequests.js/README.md

 ## What makerequests.js can do? ##

-* The interface let you choose the clickable object you want to make requests on or a ```random``` selection for each request made between all clickable elements specified.
+* The interface let you choose the clickable object you want to make requests on or a ```random``` selection, for each request made, between all clickable elements specified.

 * The interface let you set a textual ```seed``` to initiate the random pseudo-generator